logo

 LagoLearn

-The Association of Zoo and Exotic Veterinary Nurses (AZEVN)
+The Association of Zoo & Exotic Veterinary Nurses (AZEVN)

-In 1994 he was made Senior Theatre Nurse.
+In 1994, Matthew was made Senior Theatre Nurse.
 He left in 2003 to pursue his interest in zoo and wildlife nursing at the Zoological Society of London.
 Matthew left the Zoo in April 2017 to look for new challenges within exotic and wildlife nursing.

 Matt has experience in the nursing care for many species from ants to elephants (and most things in-between) and has been fortunate to travel as part of his roles.